oxidecomputer/humility/tests/README.md

 Cores that act as input are in the `cmd/cores` subdirectory; to add a new core file, deposit it there with a unique name that begins with `hubris.core.`

+## Adding archives

+Some tests are able to operate on archives alone.
+Archives that act as input for these tests are in the `cmd/archives` subdirectoty; to add a new archive, deposit it there with a unique name that begins with `build-`.

 ## Running tests

 Running `cargo test` will automatically generate the `toml` files that